BugBlock/BugBlock-Android/README.md

 ## Console logging

-To prevent you from reading long lists of console logs produced by the iOS application.
+To prevent you from reading long lists of console logs produced by the application.
 You can pass only the logs you need.
 It's pretty easy to make a custom console log: